survivejs/react-book/manuscript/12_authoring_libraries.md

 T> The example uses the same `merge` utility we defined earlier on.
 You should check [the boilerplate](https://github.com/bebraw/react-component-boilerplate) itself for the exact configuration.

 T> If your library is using ES6 exclusively, [rollup](https://www.npmjs.com/package/rollup) can be a valid, simple alternative to Webpack.
+It provides features, such as tree shaking.
+This means it will analyze the code structure and drop unused parts of it automatically leading to a smaller size.

 ## npm Lifecycle Hooks